teotenn/blog.teoten.com/content/posts/2023/my_first_golem_app.md

 > ... (the function) will add information to the `golem-config.yml` file, and set the `here` (Müller 2017) package root sentinel. `here` is an R package designed to handle directory management in R. When used in combination with golem, `here` helps ensure that everything you do in your console is performed relatively to the root directory of your project: the one containing the `DESCRIPTION` of your application.
 That way, even if you change the working directory of your R session to a subfolder, you will still be able to create modules and CSS files in the correct folder.

-However, it was not as bad as I thought.
+However, it was not as obscure as I thought.
 At execution, the function prints what it is doing (or what has been done).

 ```r
 ── Setting {golem} options in `golem-config.yml` ──────────────────────────────────────